canonical/identity-platform-docs/DOCS/canonical-identity-platform-how-to-integrate-with-oidc-compatible-charms.md

-# How To Integrate With OIDC Compatible Charms

 The Identity Platform provides seamless integration with your OIDC compatible charms using the power of juju relations.
 We are going to assume that:
 1. You have deployed the [identity platform bundle](link to tutorial).
 2. You have deployed an OIDC compatible charmed application.